sudorandomgit/sec-references/http_get_requests_and_responses.md

 <p>The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.</p>
 ```

 ### 🔍 Request Breakdown:

+**Q: Why was **`/favicon.ico`** requested?** → Browsers auto-request this file to display a tab icon.
+It’s not user-triggered.

+**Q: What is a favicon?** → Short for “favorite icon.”
+Place a `favicon.ico` file in your site root to use it, or declare a different icon in HTML.

 `GET /favicon.ico HTTP/1.1`